 After you have completed the backup successfully, update your Newscoop installation using either the automated or manual methods described in the following chapters.
-If using the manual installation method for an upgrade, the existing files in the Apache DocumentRoot folder (such as /var/lib/newscoop/) should not be removed first, unless you wish to perform a clean install.
+If using the manual installation method for an upgrade, the existing files in the Apache DocumentRoot folder (such as /var/lib/newscoop/) should not be removed, unless you wish to perform a clean install with new database content.